Ephemeral — no name. Runs until you terminate it or it times out. Cannot be suspended.

 HTTP

-# All of these work with either the ID or the nametl sbx exec my-env python main.pytl sbx ssh my-envtl sbx cp ./file.py my-env:/workspace/file.pytl sbx suspend my-envtl sbx resume my-envtl sbx terminate my-envtl sbx snapshot my-envtl sbx name my-env new-name
+# All of these work with either the ID or the nametl sbx exec my-env python main.pytl sbx ssh my-envtl sbx cp ./file.py my-env:/workspace/file.pytl sbx suspend my-envtl sbx resume my-envtl sbx terminate my-envtl sbx checkpoint my-envtl sbx name my-env new-name

-info = client.get("my-env")print(info.status)sandbox = client.connect(identifier="my-env")print(sandbox.sandbox_id) # server UUID, e.g. "s7jus08qec4axzgbpq76h"print(sandbox.name) # "my-env"result = sandbox.run("python", ["main.py"])print(result.stdout)renamed = client.update_sandbox("my-env", "new-name")print(renamed.name)client.delete("new-name")
+info = Sandbox.connect("my-env")print(info.status)sandbox = Sandbox.connect(identifier="my-env")print(sandbox.sandbox_id) # server UUID, e.g. "s7jus08qec4axzgbpq76h"print(sandbox.name) # "my-env"result = sandbox.run("python", ["main.py"])print(result.stdout)renamed = sandbox.update(name= "new-name")print(renamed.name)sandbox.terminate()

-const info = await client.get("my-env");console.log(info.status);const sandbox = client.connect("my-env");console.log(sandbox.sandboxId); // server UUIDconsole.log(sandbox.name); // "my-env"const result = await sandbox.run("python", { args: ["main.py"] });console.log(result.stdout);await client.update("my-env", { name: "new-name" });await client.delete("new-name");
+const info = await Sandbox.connect("my-env");console.log(info.status);const sandbox = Sandbox.connect("my-env");console.log(sandbox.sandboxId); // server UUIDconsole.log(sandbox.name); // "my-env"const result = await sandbox.run("python", { args: ["main.py"] });console.log(result.stdout);await sandbox.update({ name: "new-name" });await sandbox.terminate();

 Authenticated requests can use either the sandbox ID or sandbox name.
 Unauthenticated proxy requests can also use sandbox names for exposed user ports when allow_unauthenticated_access is enabled.
 The management URL on port 9501 still requires authentication.